 To tell you the truth, I like intermittent fasting but not because of its fat losing properties.
 What I like is the focus it gives you during the fasting stage once you adapt.
-It feels a little bit like a focus drug.
-You are more alert and more rational.
+It feels a little bit like a “focus” drug.

 16. You won’t lose much muscle on a cut unless you eat grass for weeks.

-Hyperventilation begins right from the start because the first weeks of dieting inevitably result in water and glycogen loss.
-With each passing day, the guy in the mirror gets smaller and smaller.
+Hyperventilation begins right from the start because the first weeks of a diet inevitably result in water and glycogen loss.
+With each day, the guy in the mirror gets smaller and smaller.
 This could lead to a severe depression when you are a natty.
-At this point most people quit because ”being lean is for faggots”.
+At this point, most people quit because ”being lean is for faggots”.